AreebAhmad-02/ComfyS3/README.md

 # ComfyS3: Amazon S3 Integration for ComfyUI
 ComfyS3 seamlessly integrates with [Amazon S3](https://aws.amazon.com/en/s3/) in [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
 This open-source project provides custom nodes for effortless loading and saving of images, videos, and checkpoint models directly from S3 buckets within the ComfyUI graph interface.
+## Updates from this repo
+I have forked the repo and added the  functionality to return the presigned URL of the uploadded image on the s3 bucket with timeout of 3600 sec
+- Mainly I have changed the file node/uploadfiles3.py for this

 ## Installation